Skip to content

 Tuning Generation

-domain_preamble prepends domain context to all agent prompts — including the main agent, skill subagents, and internal agents (QA, research).
+domain_preamble prepends domain context to the rag and rag-analysis skill instructions.
 Use it to describe what the knowledge base contains and clarify domain-specific terminology.
-For full prompt replacement, set prompts.qa directly.
 See Prompt Customization.

 What Requires a Rebuild